emibyte/etc/README.md

 - [ ] consider p10k instead of starship (font awesome 5)
 - [ ] write a script to kill ckb-next process and restart it
 - [ ] modularize configuration.nix in system folder!
-- [ ] build a cute custom startpage for librewolf
+- [ ] build a cute custom startpage for firefox
 - [ ] gui for nm
+- [ ] cabal2nix (flake setups for projects in general)